 The College of Mount Saint Vincent offers a Masters of Science in International Development and Service (IDS), a professional degree program created to prepare students to work to fight poverty, exploitation, and ecological destruction in the developing world.
 Students cultivate expertise in sustainable development, community organizing, project management and assessment, and ethical and effective leadership through an interdisciplinary curriculum of courses and international fieldwork and service.

 The IDS program prepares students for careers in:

 - International development NGOs

-- Basic structure is unique in the nation—requiring service hours in addition to coursework, two overseas semesters, and study abroad and service in the developing world.
-In addition, students have the opportunity to earn a concurrent MBA.
+- Basic structure is a truly unique national model—requiring service hours to complement coursework, as well as two overseas semesters of study and service in the developing world.
+Additionally, students have the opportunity to earn a concurrent M.B.A.

-- Professional development opportunities—in addition to rigorous coursework, students are set on pathways for distinction and benchmark achievements, such as publishing, incubating programs and non-profit organizations, and attracting external resources.
+- Professional development opportunities—in addition to rigorous coursework, students are set on pathways for distinctive achievements, such as incubating programs and non-profit organizations, attracting external resources, or professional academic publishing.